xoxoxo/sdmhf/README.md

         /css
             here you add your css files
         /js
-            here you add your css files
+            here you add your js files
         /html
             html goes here
         /html/partials